scotas/docker-images/devcontainer-ols/README.md

 ## Sources included in this image

-By default this dev container project is using tag *v2.0.5* when building the image, you can change to other tagged release by changing *BRANCH: "v2.0.5"* argument in docker-compose.yml file.
+By default this dev container project is using tag *v2.0.5* when building the image, you can change to other tagged release by changing *BRANCH: "v2.0.5"* argument in [docker-compose.yml](.devcontainer/docker-compose.yml) file.

+# Known caveats

+If you get this message when finishing the build process *Error: EACCES: permission denied, mkdir '/tmp/vsch/extensionsCache' just push button Retry on showed dialog.